-Exfoliation can be one of the best things that can help with all of these unwanted issues.
-Have you crossed paths with the famous term—10-step Korean skin care routine?
-Exfoliation is one of the critical parts of the Korean women’s beauty regimen and this is something that all of us can easily do right at home.
+Exfoliation can be one of the best ways to get rid of all these unwanted problems, such as pimples, dull complexion.
+Have you crossed paths with the famous term—’10-step Korean skin care routine’?
+Exfoliation is one of the critical parts of the Korean women's beauty regimen, and it's something that each of us can easily do at home.

-When you’re using the right product to exfoliate, your skin will experience a faster rejuvenation process, leaving it look more youthful and feel smoother.
+If you use the right product for exfoliation, your skin will experience a faster rejuvenation process, making it look more youthful and feel smoother.

 Still unsure how to do it right?
-Here is the K Beauty World’s comprehensive guide for you to learn how to exfoliate your skin properly, along with a list of ten of the best Korean exfoliators that you can feel good about integrating into your beauty steps.
+Here is the K Beauty World's comprehensive guide to learning how to properly exfoliate your skin, along with a list of ten of the best Korean exfoliators you can feel good about integrating into your beauty steps.

-At its most basic level, exfoliation simply means the process of removing dead skin cells or dirt from the surface of the skin using a chemical, granular substance, or tool as known as an exfoliator.
+At the most basic level, exfoliation simply means the process of removing dead skin cells or dirt from the skin's surface using a chemical, granular substance or tool as known as a scrub.

-Exfoliating can help cleanse skin, speed up the skin’s turnover process, smoothen out skin texture, even out the skin tone, and prevent blackhead and whitehead formation.
+Exfoliating can help cleanse the skin, speed up the skin renewal process, smooth skin texture, even out skin tone, and prevent the formation of blackheads and whiteheads.

-Skin peeling also helps unclog congested pores which can be a cause of acne breakouts.
-If your skin is riddled with dead cells, a potent serum or moisturizer may not be able to penetrate deep into the skin and do their work making those steps less effective.
+Skin peeling also helps unclog congested pores, which can be a cause of acne breakouts.
+If your skin is riddled with dead cells, a potent serum or moisturizer may not be able to penetrate deep into the skin and do its job, making these steps less effective.

 Why is it Important to Exfoliate?

-Our skin naturally sheds dead skin cells through normal daily activities and regenerates itself at around a 28-day cycle for an adult and 3-5 days for a baby — this is why babies have a such a soft complexion.
+Our skin naturally sheds dead skin cells through normal daily activities and regenerates itself in a cycle of about 28 days for an adult and 3-5 days for a baby—that's why babies have such a soft complexion.

-Sometimes, the dead cells don't shed as they often as they should due to various factors, such as genetics, sun damage, environmental stressors, dryness or oiliness.
+Sometimes the dead cells are not shed as often as they should due to various factors such as genetics, sun damage, environmental stressors, dryness or oiliness.

-In addition, as we age, the process of natural skin shedding (skin turnover) and oil production reduces.
-This causes the dead skin cells to continue accumulating on the surface of your skin and it becomes dry, lacklustre, flaky, and patchy.
+With age, the natural skin shedding process (skin turnover) and oil production also decreases.
+This causes dead skin cells to continue to accumulate on the skin's surface, leaving the skin dry, lacklustre, flaky and patchy.

-Regular exfoliation routine can prevent these issues and enable the face and body to maintain a healthy, natural glow and vitality of the skin.
+A regular exfoliation routine can prevent these problems and give the skin on your face and body a healthy, natural glow and vitality.

-Exfoliators can be categorized into two different kinds, which are designed for different skin types and needs—physical (mechanical) and chemical.
-All of them offer equally great benefits but for the best result, choose the one that fits the best for your skin type.
+Exfoliators can be categorized into two different types, designed for different skin types and needs—physical (mechanical) and chemical.
+All offer equally great benefits, but for the best results, choose the one that best suits your skin type.

-Physical exfoliation involves manual scrubbing or rubbing your skin’s surface using mechanical exfoliating tools or products, which contains some types of rough/mildly abrasive materials or physical particles that rub against the skin to slough off the dead skin layer.
+Physical exfoliators involve manually scrubbing or rubbing the surface of the skin with mechanical exfoliating tools or products that contain some types of rough/slightly abrasive materials or physical particles that rub against the skin to slough off the dead skin layer.

-Commonly known fine granules of physical exfoliants are sugar, salt, walnut shell, sand, rice bran, clay, baking soda, pumice stone, and silica.
+Commonly known fine granules of physical exfoliants include sugar, salt, walnut shells, sand, rice bran, clay, baking soda, pumice stone, and silica.

-If you want to soften, smooth skin texture and remove visible flakes, physical exfoliation would be a great way to get quick result.
+If you want to soften and smooth your skin texture and remove visible flakes, a physical exfoliation is a great way to get quick results.